EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - The ‘periphery’ components of OPERA Open Radar Data (e.g., monitoring and reporting) will also require compute resources, but these are believed to be significantly less than the core of OPERA Open Radar Data.
 - The estimates above will need to be clarified during the design phase (WP1) and with E-soh.
 - --SKIPP-- Antoher crucial part is to estimate the load coming from open data requests.
 FMI open data gets about 20 req/s for observations (latest numbers should be confirmed with FMI).
 Scaling that up with number of countries would lead to 200-300 req/s and with number of users much more.
 FEMDI API gateway can hopefully cope with major part of the load, but probably not all.
 From that point of view, it's also important to check if, e.g., wis2box supports multiple nodes well (scaling).

 *Acceptance criteria:*

-*Consequences and decisions:*

-### F35 - Data Enrichment and Processing

-There is no requirement for OPERA Open Radar Data to perform any significant data enrichment or processing.
-However, where data received from a data producer does not contain sufficient metadata to meet the standards required of OPERA Open Radar Data products, these additional metadata will be added where possible.

---SKIPP??-- In the case of WIGOS Station IDs (WSI) it will be the responsibility of the data producer to publish the WSI for each station exposed via OPERA Open Radar Data.
-The WSI may be expressed with the observations data provided or through an agreed metadata store (e.g., OSCAR).

-*Priority:*
-- primary

-*Clarifications:*
-- We need to state some principles before defining the standards:
-   * A minimum set of (required and recommended) use and discovery metadata must follow the data, i.e., as part of the data files
-   * This metadata must follow agreed standards
-   * It must be possible to translate from the agreed data-following standards to other standards, such as DCAT and ISO19115 and related profiles of these
-   * --SKIPP??-- Based on discussion in https://app.zenhub.com/workspaces/e-soh-63fc8658faa10d2e7d262c3c/issues/zh/40 we only treat open datasets without restrictions in the first stage.
-This implies that a license is required on all data, and that e-soh only takes in the data if it has an open license or a release statement.

-*Acceptance criteria:*